jessepav/lacygoill-wiki-backup/grep/grep.md

 # ?

     $ \rg -LS foobar /etc
-    error: The argument '--follow' was provided more than once, but cannot be used multiple times~
+    error: The argument '--follow' was provided more than once, but cannot be used multiple times˜

     $ \rg -SL foobar /etc
-    error: The argument '--smart-case' was provided more than once, but cannot be used multiple times~
+    error: The argument '--smart-case' was provided more than once, but cannot be used multiple times˜

 Is it a bug?
 If so, report it.